muratk5n/thirdwave/en/README.md

 ---

-Many think relating to minorities should be like interacting with alien species..
+Some think relating to minorities should be like interacting with alien species..
 They like to play *Dances with Wolves* with "foreign cultures", so they try create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who